aarongustafson/aaron-gustafson.com/src/posts/2019-02-22-jack-johnson-trolled-for-his-shot-at-equality-and-inspired-future-generations-of-black-athlete-activists.md

 After moving around a bit, Johnson took an apprenticeship with a carriage painter named Walter Lewis, who instilled in him a love of boxing.
 After moving briefly to Manhattan, where he lived with [West Indian boxer Joe Walcott](https://wikipedia.org/wiki/Barbados_Joe_Walcott), Johnson lost his job exercising horses and returned to Galveston and took a job as janitor at a gym owned by German-born heavyweight fighter Herman Bernau.
 He saved up the money to buy a pair of gloves sparred whenever he could.

 Jack Johnson made his professional boxing debut in 1898 in Galveston.
-By 1903, Johnson had won at least 50 fights against both white and black contenders.
+By 1903, Johnson had won at least 50 fights against both white and Black contenders.
 It was that year that he took the title of [World Colored Heavyweight Champion](https://wikipedia.org/wiki/World_Colored_Heavyweight_Championship) from Denver Ed Martin.

-Even though Johnson had tussled with white boxers previously—most notably Joe Choynski, who became somewhat of a mentor—there was a gentlemen’s agreement that black boxers would not be allowed to challenge white boxers for titles like Heavyweight Champion of the World.
+Even though Johnson had tussled with white boxers previously—most notably Joe Choynski, who became somewhat of a mentor—there was a gentlemen’s agreement that Black boxers would not be allowed to challenge white boxers for titles like Heavyweight Champion of the World.
 Not willing to accept that, Johnson began spending his own time and money traveling the world to take a ringside seat wherever the current champ was fighting.
 From the seats, he would troll them mercilessly.

 James J. Jeffries refused to fight him, even when Johnson reportedly KO’d Jeffries’ brother Jack and taunted him about it.
 When [Tommy Burns](https://wikipedia.org/wiki/Tommy_Burns_(boxer)) took the title, Johnson set his sights on him, daring him to put his title on the line and step into the ring with him.